xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 ---

 ## Project information
-### Project name, location and description
+### Project name, location, and description

-Project information displays the name, the location and the description of the opened project.
+Project information displays the name, the location, and the description of the opened project.
 To view the project information, go to **Project > Settings > Project Information**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-settings/KS-PRJ-Project-information.png" width="70%" alt="Project information">